robgonnella/releasaurus/book/src/commands.md

 # Commands

 Releasaurus provides two main commands that work together to create a safe, reviewable release process.
 This two-stage approach ensures that all changes are reviewed before publication while automating the tedious aspects of version management and changelog generation.

-**Important**: Releasaurus operates on remote repositories by automatically cloning them to temporary directories for analysis.
-You can run these commands from any location - you don't need to navigate to or have a local checkout of your project.
+**Important**: Releasaurus operates entirely through forge platform APIs without requiring local repository clones.
+You can run these commands from any location with network access to your forge platform.

 ## Command Overview

 ### `release-pr`

 **Purpose**: Analyze commits, update versions, generate changelog, and create a pull request

 This command does the heavy lifting of release preparation: